S-Cao1031/Summer-2024-ECE-597-Group8/README.md

 - Week 4: modify the feature to adjust performance
 - Week 5:  implement the training template
 - Week 6: Prepareing for other course's project and midterm
-- Week 7: Tested the performance of SMOTE
+- Week 7: Tested the performance of SMOTE,participated the three models selection, RNN param tuning